PleatherStarfish/bomsquad/README.md

 ## Contributing

-BOM Squad is open to contributions!
+BOM Tech is open to contributions!
 Here’s how you can get involved:

 1.  **Fork the repository** and create a branch for your feature or bug fix.
 2.  **Commit your changes** with clear and concise messages.